-The club meets on Wednesday evenings from 7 to 9pm, during school term time, at the pool of Our Lady’s and St Patrick’s High School, Dumbarton.
+The club meets on every second Sunday Evening at the MeadowCenter pool between 1715 and 1845.
 Pool sessions allow training, practicing skills, troubleshooting equipment and lectures.
 They often end up as gossiping and carrying on.

 Future dive trips are often discussed on Wednesday evenings.

 The club meets on Sundays between 9am and 9.30am at the ‘Pit Stop’ café in Arrochar.
 Every second Sunday is a ‘Open Water Training’ day so trainees have plenty of opportunities to practice their new skills in the sea.
 Occasionally, the club meets at a different place if diving somewhere other than Upper Loch Fyne.

 The club usually organises a week's overseas dive trip, sometime in September to November, such as a Red Sea liveaboard.